 Marines of 2nd Squad, 2nd Platoon, Foxtrot Company, Battalion Landing Team 2/26, days after the Battles of LZ Margo.
 Read their story here.
 Photo by Ed Flores, courtesy of Mike Wilson.

-We were Americans from all backgrounds who came together in common purpose to fight for our homeland.
+We were Americans from all backgrounds who were willingly molded in the crucible of Marine Corps training to fight for our homeland.
 We believed that if you truly loved your country, that's what you did.

-Our most brutal battle, on LZ Margo, was worse that anything we had gone through at Khe Sanh, and it defined us forever.
+Our most brutal battle, on LZ Margo, was worse than anything we had gone through at Khe Sanh, and it defined us forever.
 In moments we lost brothers who will never be forgotten.

 We experienced all of the emotions men can feel: fear, despair, anger, regret and a deep, lingering sadness.
 And we pushed those soul-destroying feelings deep down inside ourselves and did our jobs as US Marines.